-Her scientific activities in Greece and Internationally include papers published in journals, chapters published in books, participation to research programmes lectures as invited speaker to scientific meetings, reviewing of research programmes / papers / abstracts, participation of the Editorial Board of journals.
+Her scientific activities in Greece and Internationally include papers published in journals, chapters published in books, participation to research programmes, lectures as invited speaker to scientific meetings, reviewing of research programmes / papers / abstracts and participation on the Editorial Board of journals.

 Apart from her scientific work, she is an active member of Hellenic and International Scientific Societies (three times President of the Hellenic Society of Immunology, President of the Balkan Association of Immunological Societies), she is or has been member of various Committees of Scientific Societies and she is recognized as a very good congress organizer (European Federation of Immunological Societies -EFIS Congress 2003, European Federation of Histocompatibility and Immunogenetics-EFI Congress 2016).

-Since 1997, she is an active member of the International Society of Reproductive Immunology-ISIR and the European Societies ESRADI (European Society of Reproductive and Developmental Immunology) and ESRΙ (European Society for Reproductive Immunology) with Executive Boards’participations: ESRADI: Treasurer 2003-2007, ESRI: G. Secretary 2007-2010, President Elect 2010-2013, President 2013-2016, Past President 2016-today).
-The International Coordination Committee for Immunology of Reproduction has awarded her with the “Kiril Bratanov” medal for her contribution to the development of the Committee and to the advancement of Reproductive Immunology, and she was entrusted to organize two ESRI congresses (2003, 2009) and two ESRI Summer Schools (2013, 2017).
+Since 1997, she is an active member of the International Society of Reproductive Immunology-ISIR and the European Societies ESRADI (European Society of Reproductive and Developmental Immunology) and ESRΙ (European Society for Reproductive Immunology) with Executive Boards’participations: ESRADI: Treasurer 2003-2007, ESRI: G. Secretary 2007-2010, President Elect 2010-2013, President 2013-2016, Past President 2016-2019), member (2019-today).
+The International Coordination Committee for Immunology of Reproduction has awarded her with the “Kiril Bratanov” medal for her contribution to the development of the Committee and to the advancement of Reproductive Immunology, and she was entrusted to organize two ESRI congresses (2003, 2009) and three ESRI Summer Schools (2013, 2017, 2019).